Governance Consulting Services

 Develop Your District’s Vision For the Future (Wisconsin School News, August 2016)

-Conflict occurs naturally and can present an opportunity for growth, understanding, and change.
+Deal with conflict, build trust and model professional, respectful behavior for the district: Conflict occurs naturally and can present an opportunity for growth, understanding, and change.
 When ignored or mismanaged, conflict can be a destructive force that wastes time, energy and money while damaging the kind of working relationships necessary for getting things done.
 The WASB can help board members become more comfortable with conflict, manage conflict constructively and work together with fellow board members, administrators, teachers, parents, students and the public for win-win resolutions.

-The board and superintendent have essential leadership roles.
-The school board governs the district, which is administered by the superintendent.
-Developing a productive partnership requires the board and superintendent to draw on, and respect, the backgrounds and abilities of everyone involved.
+Foster a positive, productive working relationship: Developing a productive partnership requires the board and superintendent to draw on, and respect, the backgrounds and abilities of everyone involved.
 The WASB can work with the board/superintendent leadership team to foster a positive, productive working relationship.

-The WASB transition services can assist the district with developing press releases and making introductions to the staff and community to help establish strong relationships from the start.
+Build a relationship with a new superintendent: The WASB transition services can assist the district with developing press releases and making introductions to the staff and community to help establish strong relationships from the start.
 The consultants offer transition services that will help the right hire and the board quickly begin their journey together.
 Additionally, we offer assistance in clarifying expectations and enhancing communication between you and your new superintendent from day one.